 - A pair of sunglasses

-Typically, rising up half an hour before dawn is sufficient preparation time, but it also depends on how far you are from the ideal location for sunset in Singapore
+Typically, arriving half an hour before dawn is sufficient preparation time, but it also depends on how far you are from the ideal location for sunset in Singapore

-From Monday to Saturday, the Mass Raid Transits (MRTs) and buses begin service between 5:30 and 5:50 a.m.
-On Sundays, the train departs at 7:00 a.m., although the dawn may be missed; thus MRTs or buses are recommended to watch the sunset in Singapore.
+From Monday to Saturday, the Mass Rapid Transit (MRT) and buses operate between 5:30 a.m. and midnight.
+On Sundays, the train departs at 7:00 a.m., although the dawn may be missed; thus, MRTs or buses are recommended to watch the sunset in Singapore.

 Singapore has much more to offer than just viewing the dawn.
-Weekdays may start with energising activities, while Sundays can be spent grilling while watching the sunset Singapore.
-Rather than hoping to catch the sunset or sunset in Singapore by chance, plan a trip with your loved ones to these locations and marvel at one of mother nature’s beauties.
-The most significant thing is that most of these places are also perfect for picnics, and some can even accommodate outdoor activities like kite-flying and kayaking.
+Weekdays may start with energising activities, while Sundays can be spent grilling while watching the sunset in Sg.
+Rather than hoping to catch the sunrise and sunset in Singapore by chance, plan a trip with your loved ones to these locations and marvel at one of Mother Nature’s beauties.
+The most significant thing is that most of these places are also perfect for picnics, and some can even host outdoor activities like kite flying and kayaking.